 People have stories.
 It may be a story you haven’t heard before.
 I am thinking about ownership of history - who gets to tell their story and who doesn’t, and why?

-The effects of our species are literally written into rocks.
-Rocks act like black boxes, databases, cameras, recording our drive towards extinction at our own hand, through the pollutants we push into the sky.
+The effects of our species, our histories, our traces, are literally written into rocks.
+Rocks act like black boxes, databases, cameras, recording our drive towards extinction, through the pollutants the Government sanctioned Petrocapitalist corporations push into the sky.
 How we read these traces depends on who we are and what we’ve been taught.